How to Write SEO-Friendly Blog Posts That AI Engines Actually Cite

 Copy the first two sentences from each H2 section and read them in isolation.
 If they make a complete, accurate, factually verifiable statement without needing context from the rest of the section, that section is citation-ready.
 If they require the reader to have read the previous paragraph to make sense, rewrite them.
 This 10-minute test catches most AI-citation problems before they happen.

-Does schema markup actually matter for blog posts?
+Does schema markup actually matter for blog posts in 2026?

 Should I add an FAQ section to every blog post?